How to plan your move to Italy

 - the means of transport and return

-- the means of support during the journey and the stay
+- the means of support during your stay

 - the conditions of accommodation